 Without clear guidance and expectations, students can easily become frustrated and disengaged.
 They crave the ability to know what’s expected of them and it helps them stay motivated to complete their work.
 Make sure to clearly lay out objectives, rules, and various classroom expectations to remove any ambiguity or confusion for your students.

 Creating a safe learning environment will allow students to thrive, experiment, and take risks without feeling judged.
 Learners naturally attempt to fulfill expectations that have been set by their teacher – try and focus on positive reinforcement to keep students motivated and feeling safe in their learning environment.

 Have your students take a look at themselves by reflecting on what they’ve done, if it was successful or not, and what they want to accomplish moving forward.
 Defining goals and considering achievements will empower students, making them feel like they are in charge of their learning journey.

 Students want to know their teacher cares about them.
 Show a genuine interest in making sure they succeed.
 Get to know your class by using icebreakers and other engaging activities.
 Your students will appreciate praise and feedback much more when they know it’s coming from someone that knows and respects them.

 9. Share Your Enthusiasm

-If you’re excited, chances are your students will be to!
-Your energy and enthusiasm can be a great way to motivate your students
+If you’re excited, chances are your students will be too!
+Your energy and enthusiasm can be a great way to motivate your students.

 10. Help Students Determine Their Intrinsic Motivation